Dementia Caring with Kerry

 A Resource You Can Hold Onto

-You’ll also receive a signed copy of
+You’ll also receive a digital copy of

-📘 I Care: A Handbook for Care Partners of People with Dementia
+📘 I Care: A Handbook for Care Partners of People with Dementia co-authored by Kerry Mills

 Filled with encouragement, practical tools, and guidance you can return to anytime.

-Learn from Someone Who Has Walked This Path for Decades
+Guidance From Someone Who Has Walked This Path for Decades

 Kerry Mills has spent over 20 years supporting individuals and families navigating dementia.